The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Comparison with Hydrodynamic Simulations

-Our \fclumpy~measurements are also consistent with those from \citet{Nakazato24} at $z\sim5.75$ and $z>6.5$ and $\log\left(M_{\star} / M_{\odot}\right) < 9$.
-As redshift decreases, our measured \fclumpy~increase from 3\% at $z>6.5$ to 11\% at $z\sim5.75$.
-Those from \citet{Nakazato24} are roughly constant with redshift at $\sim10\%$.
-Galaxies studied by that work had stellar masses of $\lesssim10^9~M_{\odot}$ at $z\geq8.5$.
-Therefore, trends in \fclumpy~at the lowest masses considered in this work are in overall agreement with those from \citet{Nakazato24} at redshifts where there is overlap.
-However, clumps were identified differently between these two methods.
+Our \fclumpy~measurements are also consistent with those from \citet{Nakazato24} at ${z\sim7.75}$ and ${\log\left(M_{\star} / M_{\odot}\right) \sim9.5}$. {At these redshifts and stellar masses, we find \fclumpy~to be $13$\%.
+A similar, near-constant value of $\sim10\%$ is obtained by \citet{Nakazato24} over $6<z<9$.} Galaxies studied {in} that work had stellar masses of $\lesssim10^9~M_{\odot}$ at $z\geq8.5$.
+Therefore, trends in \fclumpy~at the {intermediate} masses considered in this work are {consistent} with those from \citet{Nakazato24} at redshifts where {they} overlap.
+However, clumps were identified differently between these two {works}.
 In \citet{Nakazato24}, clumps were found in stellar mass surface density maps of young ($<10$ Myr) stars.
 Detectable clumps had stellar masses of $\gtrsim10^7~M_{\odot}$.
-This is comparable to the faintest clumps that can be detected in this work at $z\sim5.75$ and over $8 < \log\left(M_{\star} / M_{\odot}\right) < 9$, assuming clumps have similar NUV mass-to-light ratios as their hosts at these redshifts and stellar masses.
-In \citet{Nakazato24}, galaxies were defined to be clumpy if they had at least two clumps.
-In this work, a galaxy must have at least one off-center clump to be considered clumpy.
+This is {about an order of magnitude lower than the} faintest clumps that can be detected in this work at ${z\sim7.75}$ {and $\log\left(M_{\star} / M_{\odot}\right) \sim9.5$}, assuming clumps have similar NUV mass-to-light ratios as their hosts at these redshifts and stellar masses. {Furthermore,} in \citet{Nakazato24}, galaxies were defined to be clumpy if they had at least two clumps.